CristianaOD/IntroductionToRobotics/README.md

 I tried to develop a  ”Smart Environment Monitor and Logger” using Arduino.
 This sys-tem will utilize various sensors to gather environmental data, log this data intoEEPROM, and provide both visual feedback via an RGB LED and user interac-tion through a Serial Menu.
 The project focuses on integrating sensor readings,memory management, Serial Communication and the general objective of build-ing a menu.

 The components used in this homework include: Arduino Uno Board, Ultrasonic Sensor (HC-SR04), LDR (Light-Dependent Resistor) aka Photocell aka Photoresistor aka LightSensor, RGB LED, Resistors as needed, Breadboard and connecting wires.

+**Menu Structure**
+**1. Sensor Settings**// Go to submenu
+**1.1 Sensors Sampling Interval.**

+Here you should be prompted fora value between 1 and 10 seconds.
+Use this value as a sampling ratefor the sensors.
+You can read a separate value for each or have thesame for both.
+**1.2 Ultrasonic Alert Threshold.**

+Here you should be promptedfor a threshold value for the ultrasonic sensor.
+When sensor value exceeds the threshold value,  an alert should begiven.
+This can be in the form of a message.
+If the LED is set toAutomatic Mode (see section 4.2), it should also turn red if any ofthe sensors are outside the value.
+**1.3 LDR Alert Threshold.**

+Here you should be prompted for athreshold  value  for  the  LDR  sensor.
+You  can  decide  if  that  is  themin or max value (for example, it could signal that night is coming).When sensor value exceeds the threshold value,  an alert should begiven.
+This can be in the form of a message.
+If the LED is set toAutomatic Mode (see section 4.2), it should also turn red if any ofthe sensors are outside the value.
+**1.4 Back**// Return to main menu
 ### Picture of the setup
 <img src="https://github.com/CristianaOD/IntroductionToRobotics/blob/main/Homeworks/Pseudo-smart%20environment%20monitor%20and%20logger.jpeg?raw=true" alt="A photo of my setup" width="500" height="350">